krebstar01/POC/com.profitbricks.sudoku/README.md

 # I) Deliverables:
-1i) sudoku-service.jar (executable jar)
+1i) sudoku-service-demo.jar (executable jar)
 ii) sudoku.yml (needed as argument for executable jar, should be on same path) iii) Source Code: see enclosed zip :"Source.rar" iv)README.txt

 # II) How to run the service:
-java -jar sudoku-service.jar server sudoku.yml
+java -jar sudoku-service-demo.jar server sudoku.yml

 Please note the port used for this service to run is 8004.
 If you wish to change the port number, simply open up the YAML file: sudoku.yml